Meta-Cognition

 Thinking Tools

-In the augmented intelligence framework, meta-cognition encompasses "thinking toys" — lightweight cognitive tools that help you reason about your own reasoning.
+In the augmented intelligence framework, meta-cognition encompasses "thinking tools" — lightweight cognitive tools that help you reason about your own reasoning.
 These are not formal systems.
 They are habits of mind that you can learn and practise.

 Mental Models